prime31/fna_vscode_template/README.md

-# FNA VSCode Template
+# Fixed FNA VSCode Template
 Start new FNA projects with Nez quickly and easily with handy setup scripts, a versatile boilerplate project, and convenient Visual Studio Code integration.
+Differs from the original in that everything works out-of-the-box.
+No need to fix missing includes or move DLLs around.

 ## Features ##